lucasjosh/soldash/README.md

 * Issue commands to fetch indexes, view file lists of index, restart solr instances and enable/disable polling and replication.
 * Support for multi-core Solr clusters.

 It is still very young software and may contain bugs.
-Any feedback should be sent to _aengus.walton at edelight dot de_ and would be greatly appreciated.
+Any feedback should be sent to _opensource at edelight dot de_ and would be greatly appreciated.

 ## Getting Started
 * Clone this git repository